stonepros/stone/doc/releases/mimic.rst

 v13.2.9 Mimic
 =============

-This is the ninth and very likely the last stable release in the Ceph Mimic stable release series.
+This is the ninth and very likely the last stable release in the Stone Mimic stable release series.
 This release fixes bugs across all components and also contains a RGW security fix.
 We recommend all mimic users to upgrade to this version.